Mighty Eighth Air Force

 DAY 3 London: “The Blitzes”

 London has a long and tragic history of enduring a strategic bombing offensive.
-We will spend our first day visiting sites associated not only with the famous Blitz of 1940 but also some dramatic evidence of the Blitz of World War I and the later, V-1 and V-2 strikes of 1944-45.
-In addition to Blitz sites around St. Paul’s, we will also visit the scarred remains of the “Sphinxes” to see where bombs rained down on London during the Great War; the site of the V-2 strike near Sloane Square that killed nearly 100 Americans and almost got Glen Miller; the Tabard Street Stretcher Fences; London Bridge Station; and the Imperial War Museum.
+You will spend our first day visiting sites associated not only with the famous Blitz of 1940 but also some dramatic evidence of the Blitz of World War I and the later, V-1 and V-2 strikes of 1944-45.
+In addition to Blitz sites around St. Paul’s, you will also visit the scarred remains of the “Sphinxes” to see where bombs rained down on London during the Great War; the site of the V-2 strike near Sloane Square that killed nearly 100 Americans and almost got Glen Miller; the Tabard Street Stretcher Fences; London Bridge Station; and the Imperial War Museum.

 DAY 4 London